1986 Giro d'Italia: Teams

-A total of nineteen teams were invited to participate in the 1986 Giro d'Italia.
+Twenty-two teams were invited by the race organizers to participate in the 1986 edition of the Giro d'Italia.
+The presentation of the teams – where each team's roster and manager are introduced in front the media and local dignitaries – took place at the Palazzo dei Normanni on 11 May.
+The starting riders came from a total of 19 different countries; Italy (103), the Netherlands (13), and Switzerland (10) all had 10 or more riders.
 Each team sent a squad of nine riders, which meant that the race started with a peloton of 171 cyclists.
-The presentation of the teams – where each team's roster and manager are introduced in front the media and local dignitaries – took place at the Palazzo dei Normanni on 11 May.
-From the riders that began this edition, 143 made it to the finish in Merano.